How to Download Kindle ebooks

 This will help you download Kindle books from sources other than Amazon through your PC and a mini USB cable to your Kindle Fire.
 Two of the most important sources for these older public domain books are Gutenberg and Internet Archive.

 I wrote this because Gutenberg says that you should just get rid of your Amazon Fire and buy another tablet.
-I have a more positive attitude toward Fire.
-This is their review.
+This is Gutenberg's page on the Fire.

 Put the cursor on the Kindle option of your choice, it will turn to a hand with a finger pointing, and a little box below it will say download.
 Click.
-At the bottom of your screen a bar will appear.
-On the side of the screen nearest your left hand will apear an icon of a paper and next to that pg and a number followed by a period and the letters mobi.
-For The Picture of Dorian Gray it said pg174.mobi
+At the bottom of your screen, a bar will appear.
+On the side of the screen nearest your left hand will appear an icon of a paper and next to that pg and a number followed by a period and the letters mobi.
+For The Picture of Dorian Gray, it said pg174.mobi

 A little to the right of that is a hat, ^.
 Click on the ^ to get a menu.
 Click on the third option down, "show in folder."

 You will see various files, one with a light blue background.
 If you are having trouble finding it remember it is a mobi file.

 If your browser is in full-screen mode, change to the mode where you can see the desktop.
 Drag the Kindle, mobi, file to the desktop.